 - The wishes of the victim.

 - The nature of the incident including whether a crime has been committed and the harm caused.

 - Ages of the children involved.

 - Developmental stages of the children.

 - Any power imbalance between the children.

 - Any previous incidents.

 - Ongoing risks.

 - Other related issues or wider context.

 They may decide to:

 - Manage internally

 - Early Help intervention

-- Refer to MASH
+- Refer to the Children and Families Hub

-- Report to the police (generally in parallel with a referral to MASH)
+- Report to the police (generally in parallel with a referral to the Children and Families Hub)

 Risk Assessment